 Amateur radio enthusiasts are asked to join the network to assist in the data downlink and reconstruction of the patchy satellite data into one meaningful data.
 Orbit information and operational plan of each satellite will be made available to the amateur radio community in the world.
 Software to decode the satellite data will be also made available.

 The respective amateur ground stations that can successfully decode the telemetry data, music and the Earth images, shall receive a QSL card from the BIRDS team.
 The data reconstructed by the effort of the amateur ground station network will be made public to share the sense of satisfaction and achievement.

 A particularly interesting mission of BIRDS project is the SNG mission that exchanges music via a digi-singer.
 It is an outreach-oriented mission.
 First, music in MIDI format is uploaded from ground.
 Then the MIDI file is processed on-board using a vocal synthesizer.
 Finally, the processed music is sent back to Earth using UHF antenna as voice FM data.

 During organized events on space utilization with schools or general public, music could be heard using a common hand-held receiver and hand-made Yagi antenna positioned to track the satellite at each given pass over the region.
 This has a tremendous effect on awareness of radio communication among school children and general public, especially in the countries participating in the BIRDS project, Japan, Ghana, Mongolia, Nigeria and Bangladesh.

 Proposing to use CW, 1k2 AFSK FM, audio FM and 9k6 GMSK downlinks.
-Planning a JAXA sponsored deployment from the ISS during 2017.
+The IARU has coordinated a downlink frequency of 437.375 MHz.

 BIRDS project information: